Mesothelae

-Unlike all other extant mesothelians, heptathelines do not have fishing lines in front of the entrances to the burrows that they construct, making them more difficult to find.
-They also have a paired receptaculum (unpaired in other liphistiids), and have a conductor in their palpal organ.
-These long palps can confusingly look like an extra pair of legs, a mistake also made of some solifugids.

 Taxonomy

 Reginald Innes Pocock in 1892 was the first to realize that the exceptional characters of the genus Liphistius (the only member of the group then known) meant that it was more different from the remaining spiders than they were among themselves.
 Accordingly, he proposed dividing spiders into two subgroups, Mesothelae for Liphistius, and Opisthothelae for all other spiders.
 The names refer to the position of the spinning organs, which are in the middle of the abdomen in Liphistius and nearer the end in all other spiders.
 In Greek, μέσος (mesos) means "middle", and θήλα (thēla) "teat".

 Phylogeny and classification

 Pocock divided his Opisthothelae into two groups, which he called Mygalomorphae and Arachnomorphae (now Araneomorphae), implicitly adopting the phylogeny shown below.

 Pocock's approach was criticized by other arachnologists.
-Thus in 1923, Petrunkevitch rejected grouping mygalomorphs and araneomorphs into Opisthothelae, treating Liphistiomorphae (i.e. Mesothelae), Mygalomorphae and Arachnomorphae (Araneomorphae) as three separate groups.
-Others, such as Bristowe in 1933, put Liphistiomorphae and Mygalomorphae into one group, called Orthognatha, with Araneomorphae as Labidognatha:
+Thus in 1923, Alexander Petrunkevitch rejected grouping mygalomorphs and araneomorphs into Opisthothelae, treating Liphistiomorphae (i.e. Mesothelae), Mygalomorphae and Arachnomorphae (Araneomorphae) as three separate groups.
+Others, such as W. S. Bristowe in 1933, put Liphistiomorphae and Mygalomorphae into one group, called Orthognatha, with Araneomorphae as Labidognatha:

 In 1976, Platnick and Gertsch argued for a return to Pocock's classification, drawing on morphological evidence.
 Subsequent phylogenetic studies based on molecular data have vindicated this view.
 The accepted classification of spiders is now: